DataBassGit/AgentForge/docs/Agents/CustomAgents.md

 from your_custom_agent_location.NewAgent import NewAgent

 new_agent = NewAgent()
 params = { # ...
-Dictionary Containing Parameters Needed by the Agent ... }
+Dictionary Containing Parameters If Needed by the Agent ... }
 results = new_agent.run(**params)
 ```